-Jennifer De Leon is the editor of Wise Latinas: Writers on Higher Education (University of Nebraska Press, 2014).
+Jennifer De Leon is the editor of Wise Latinas: Writers on Higher Education (University of Nebraska Press).
 Selected as a tuition scholar in fiction at the Bread Loaf Writers’ Conference in 2015, De Leon was also named the 2015-2016 Writer-in-Residence by the Associates of the Boston Public Library.
-She is using her office space in the Boston Public Library and stipend to work on her Young Adult novel, Don't Ask Me Where I'm From.
+There she used her office space and stipend to work on her Young Adult novel, Don't Ask Me Where I'm From.
 Jennifer’s short story, “Home Movie,” originally published in The Briar Cliff Review, was also chosen as the 2015 One City, One Story pick as part of the Boston Book Festival.
 30,000 copies were distributed free of charge in the Boston area.
 Recent One City, One Story authors are Tom Perrotta, Jennifer Haigh, and Richard Russo.
 De Leon's work has appeared in Ploughshares, Ms., Brevity, Poets & Writers, The Southeast Review, Guernica, Best Women’s Travel Writing, and elsewhere, and her essay, “The White Space,” originally selected as first place recipient of the Michael Steinberg Essay Prize and published in Fourth Genre, was listed as notable in Best American Essays 2013, edited by Cheryl Strayed.
 She was also named a 2016-2017 Artist-in-Residence by the City of Boston.

 Jennifer has published author interviews in Granta and Agni, and she has been awarded scholarships and residencies from the Bread Loaf Writers’ Conference, Hedgebrook, Virginia Center for the Creative Arts, Vermont Studio Center, Blue Mountain Center, and the Macondo Writers’ Workshop.
 She was born in the Boston area to Guatemalan parents.
 After graduating from Connecticut College, she moved to San Jose, California, where she taught elementary school as part of the Teach for America program and earned a master’s in teaching from the University of San Francisco’s Center for Teaching Excellence and Social Justice.
 After moving back to Boston, she designed college access programs and mentored first-generation college students and then earned an MFA in fiction from the University of Massachusetts–Boston.

-After a decade teaching in Boston Public Schools and Teach For America, De Leon is now a freelance writer, editor, and a consultant, and a creative writing instructor at Emerson College, GrubStreet Independent Creative Writing Center, as well as a freelance writer, editor, and consultant.
+After a decade teaching in Boston Public Schools, De Leon is now an English professor at Framingham State University and a creative writing instructor at GrubStreet Independent Creative Writing Center, as well as a freelance writer, editor, and consultant.
 She also has an active career as a public speaker on issues of diversity, college access, and the power of story.
 She has presented at dozens of colleges and universities around the country, including Dartmouth, Fordham, Tufts, Swarthmore, and others.
 She lives in Milton with her husband, fiction writer and educator, Adam Stumacher, and their son.